In This Section

 Feedback can also be collected through company-wide surveys, which can be anonymous to eliminate any fear of retribution.
 The key to encouraging employees to speak up about issues in surveys is to take the feedback seriously and implement any common-sense requests immediately.

-Kirsten Duke, CPA, CGMA, the CFO at DomainTools, based in Seattle in the US, said an organization-wide survey helped company leadership recognize that employees were fearful of coming back to the office while COVID-19 continued to pose a risk and a vaccine was not available.
+Kirsten Duke, CPA, CGMA, the CFO at DomainTools, based in Seattle, said an organization-wide survey helped company leadership recognize that employees were fearful of coming back to the office while COVID-19 continued to pose a risk and a vaccine was not available.

 "We listened to this feedback and made the decision that employees would be able to continue to work remotely through the end of the year, at which time we would assess the situation for next steps," she said.